 - Organizational not activated license

 Please keep in mind that:

-- if you open a LinkedIn account and it's doesn't have a license assigned to it, then Linked Helper will automatically assign and activate an unused license;
+- if you open a LinkedIn account and it's doesn't have a license assigned to it, then Linked Helper will automatically assign an unused license;

 - if the license expires when Linked Helper is closed, a new license will be assigned to that LinkedIn account automatically when you open Linked Helper next time;

-- "activated" licenses from Linked Helper Chrome extension, which are moved automatically to Linked Helper 2 during the migration process, has "activated" status in Linked Helper as well.
+- "activated" licenses from Linked Helper Chrome extension, which are moved automatically to Linked Helper 2 during the migration process, have "activated" status in Linked Helper as well.

-In order to assign and activate Linked Helper license manually:
+In order to assign and activate the Linked Helper license manually: